Rehman008/Rehman008/README.md

 - 👋 Hi, I’m @Rehman008
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Bot making and managing Tg channel
+- 🌱 I’m currently learning machine designing and managing Tg channel
 - 💞️ I’m looking to collaborate on @MR_JAGANMOHAN
-- 📫 How to reach me at Instagram @rahim_008
+- 📫 You can reach me at Instagram @rahim_008

 <!---
 Rehman008/Rehman008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.